akoidan/pychat/README.md

  - Run `cd frontend; yarn run electronProd`.

 ## Android app

-This is harsh.
+You can use PWA as it's described in desktop app section which I recommend.
+Other way is cordova which is a lot harder.
 If you're not familiar with android SDK I would recommend doing the steps below from AndroidStudio:
  - Install android sdk, android platform tools. accept license
  - Create production.json based on [Frontend config](#frontend-config)
  - production.json `"PUBLIC_PATH": "./"`,  `"BACKEND_ADDRESS": "pychat.org"` build into dist, rm .gz. , copy to `www`.
 In index.html include ` <script src="cordova.js"></script>`